Mike McMahon (American football): Canadian Football League

 On February 20, 2007, McMahon signed with the Toronto Argonauts of the Canadian Football League.
 McMahon started the 2007 CFL season as the third-string quarterback despite a strong showing in the preseason.
 However, an injury to Michael Bishop bumped McMahon to starting quarterback.
 His stint as a starter lasted only two games before being replaced by Damon Allen as the acting starting quarterback for the team.

-On September 9, 2008, McMahon was traded to the Montréal Alouettes.
-In return, the Toronto Argonauts received a sixth round draft pick in the 2009 CFL draft (used to select WR Tyler Scott).
+On September 9, 2008, McMahon was traded to the Montreal Alouettes.
+In return, the Argonauts received a sixth round draft pick in the 2008 CFL draft (used to select WR Tyler Scott).
 McMahon was cut on October 15 without having appeared in a game.

-UFL & Europe
+UFL and Europe

 McMahon signed with the California Redwoods of the United Football League in 2009, and played for the Virginia Destroyers from 2011 to 2012.

 On March 28, 2013, McMahon signed with the Swedish team Uppsala 86ers of the Superserien.

 On June 1, 2013, in the season opener against the Carlstad Crusaders, McMahon sustained injuries to several ligaments of the knee and was later ruled out for the season having taken only two snaps for his new team.